bluegenes/2022-paper-protein-kmers/manuscript.md

 Anchor containment can also be used to enable robust taxonomic classification from either assembled proteomes or 6-frame translated DNA queries.

 As implemented in `sourmash gather` [@doi:10.1101/2022.01.11.475838], this step provides us with a list of reference genomes in order of highest k-mer containment by our query.
+Jaccard ...(number of k-mers shared between two samples divided by the total number of k-mers across both samples) and the Containment index ()from FracMinHash sketches.
 --->